OfficeDev/Microsoft-Teams-Samples/samples/bot-daily-task-reminder/nodejs/Readme.md

     npm install
     ```

-4) Update the `.env` configuration file in your project folder for the bot to use the `MicrosoftAppId` and `MicrosoftAppPassword`, `BaseUrl` with application base url.
-For e.g., your ngrok url.
-(Note the MicrosoftAppId is the AppId created in step 1 (Setup for Bot), the MicrosoftAppPassword is referred to as the "client secret" in step 1 (Setup for Bot) and you can always create a new client secret anytime.)
+- Update the `.env` configuration file in your project folder for the bot to use the `MicrosoftAppId`, `MicrosoftAppPassword` (Note the MicrosoftAppId is the AppId created while doing AAD app registration in Azure portal, the MicrosoftAppPassword is referred to as the "client secret" generated while creating Secret in AAD app registration.
+ `BaseUrl` with application base url.
+For e.g., your ngrok url https://xxx.ngrok.io

-5) Run your app
+- Run your app

     ```bash
     npm start
     ```

-### 4. Setup Manifest for Teams
+4) Setup Manifest for Teams

 - **This step is specific to Teams.**

-    - Edit the `manifest.json` contained in the  `appPackage/` folder to replace with your MicrosoftAppId (that was created in step1.1 and is the same value of MicrosoftAppId in `.env` file) *everywhere* you see the place holder string `{MicrosoftAppId}` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
+    - Edit the `manifest.json` contained in the  `appPackage/` folder to replace with your MicrosoftAppId (that was created in step1.1 and is the same value of MicrosoftAppId in `.env` file) *everywhere* you see the place holder string `{{Microsoft-App-Id}}` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
+    - Relace {{domain-name}} with base Url domain.
+E.g. if you are using ngrok it would be `https://1234.ngrok.io` then your domain-name will be `1234.ngrok.io`.
     - Zip up the contents of the `appPackage/` folder to create a `manifest.zip`
     - Upload the `manifest.zip` to Teams (in the left-bottom *Apps* view, click "Upload a custom app")